-Uptime is excellent for both.
+Uptime is great for both.
 This is really important because during downtime your visitors won’t be able to access your site.
-Some downtime is unavoidable, but with both these providers you can be sure that your site will be working hard 24/7.
+Some downtime is unavoidable, but with both these providers you can be sure that your site will be working hard.

 WordPress is a major presence online – in fact, it powers 31% of the internet!
 It’s no surprise that many of you are either looking to build your site or are already set up with WordPress.

-WordPress themselves have created a list of the hosting providers they consider to be “the best and brightest of the hosting world”.
-Top of the list is Bluehost, so they win hands down.
+WordPress itself has created a list of the hosting providers it considers to be “the best and brightest of the hosting world”.
+Top of the list is Bluehost, so it wins hands down.
 Bluehost and WordPress are the power couple of the hosting world.

 Interestingly, SiteGround is the third provider on the list, making it a pretty strong rival.
-With only three providers listed, Bluehost usually blows this section out the water, but SiteGround is certainly up there with them.
+With only three providers listed, Bluehost usually blows this section out the water, but SiteGround is certainly up there too.